 Sales reps have one of the most exciting and fast-paced jobs in the business field today, and with new positions always available, it’s one of the most stable and reliable fields of study for college students.

-- Well Read: All the best sales reps do their homework and know everything there is to know about what it is their trying to sell.
+Well-Read: All the best sales reps do their homework and know everything there is to know about what it is they’re trying to sell.
 Whether it’s reading up on competitor’s prices, company deals, or market conditions, having solid background knowledge as salesmen will give you a leg up on the competition.